benfab/okd-vsphere-deployment-in-container/README.md

 2. Run the container on Docker engine using the following command:
 `docker run --env-file=env_file -v  ${PWD}:/tmp benfab/okd-vsphere-deployment-in-container /tmp/okd-deployment.sh`

-3. If needed OKD install files are available on the parent directory.
+3. If needed OKD install files are available on the parent directory

-**Note:** This container has to be deployed as part of a CI/CD pipeline task.
+**Note:** This container aims to be run as part of a CI/CD pipeline task.